NevermoreSSH/aw1000_script_update/README.md

 ---
 ### ⚠️ Notes:
+- 📦 Recommended for module **R13**
-- Plug-and-play and basic plan supported.
+- ✅ Plug-and-play and basic plan supported.
-- All firmware has been tested.
+- 🧪 All firmware has been tested.
-- Flash at your own risk.
+- ⚠️ Flash at your own risk.
 We are not responsible for any damage.
-- more info can check at release or [click here](https://github.com/NevermoreSSH/aw1000_script_update/releases)
+- ℹ️ For more information, check the [releases section](https://github.com/NevermoreSSH/aw1000_script_update/releases)